-Our founders, officers and directors collectively will beneficially own approximately 54.26% of our outstanding shares of Common Stock.
+Our founders, officers and directors collectively will beneficially own approximately 53.98% of our outstanding shares of common stock.
 As a result, such individuals will, for the foreseeable future, have the ability, acting together, to control the election of our directors and the outcome of corporate actions requiring stockholder approval, such as: (i) a merger or a sale of our company, (ii) a sale of all or substantially all of our assets, and (iii) amendments to our articles of incorporation and bylaws.
 This concentration of voting power and control could have a significant effect in delaying, deferring, or preventing an action that might otherwise be beneficial to our other stockholders and be disadvantageous to our stockholders with interests different from those entities and individuals.
 Certain of these individuals also have significant control over our business, policies and affairs as officers or directors of our company.
 Therefore, you should not invest in reliance on your ability to have any control over our company.
-See "Principal Stockholders" for further discussion of the stockholding of our founders and principal stockholders.
+See "Item 12.
+Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters" for further discussion of the stockholding of our founders and principal stockholders.

-Future sales of our Common Stock in the public market could cause the market price of our Common Stock to decline.
+Future sales of our common stock in the public market could cause the market price of our common stock to decline.

-As a public company, sales of a substantial number of shares of our Common Stock in the public market, or the perception that these sales might occur, could depress the market price of our Common Stock and could impair our ability to raise capital through the sale of additional equity securities.
+As a public company, sales of a substantial number of shares of our common stock in the public market, or the perception that these sales might occur, could depress the market price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.